juxor/afaq/markdown/secJ4.md

 many individuals to improve their social situation.
-These considerations illustrate further links between the peace and social justice movements -- and between those movements and anarchism, which is the conceptual "glue" that can potentially unite all the new social movement in a single anti-authoritarian coalition.
+These considerations illustrate further links between the peace and social justice movements -- and between those movements and anarchism, which is the conceptual "glue" that can potentially unite all the new social movements in a single anti-authoritarian coalition.

 ## J.4.4 What is the _"economic structural crisis"_?